-2.2.6 Biodegradable products (e.g. pots, mulching sheets)
+2.2.7 Biodegradable products (mulching sheets)

 Mulching sheets are regularly used in practice, especially in vegetable production.
 They serve a number of purposes such as weed suppression, water conservation, regulation of soil temperature and keeping the harvest clean.
 Depending on the crop and situation, it may be preferable to use non-biodegradable or biodegradable mulching sheets.
-Since biodegradable mulching sheets are not mentioned in Annex I of Reg.
-889/2008, the European Input List has developed its own admission criteria based on the objectives and principles of organic production.
+Since biodegradable mulching sheets are not mentioned in the relevant Annexes, the European Input List has developed its own admission criteria based on the objectives and principles of organic production.
 Although these criteria were developed for mulching sheets, they may be applied also to other types of biodegradable products, e.g. biodegradable pots.

-In the opinion of the European Input List team, such products should be made entirely from bio-based materials.
+In the opinion of the European Input List team, such products should ideally be made entirely from bio-based materials.
 However, we recognize that to date this is not yet technically feasible.
 As an intermediate solution, we require that the proportion of bio-based materials is as high as technically feasible.